sanikabhat/LearningModernDataStack/README.md

 # Section 2 - Installing and Setting up Docker and Docker Compose

 - Go to https://docs.docker.com/engine/install/ and install the docker version that suits your system.
 - If you are installing Docker Desktop on Windows, make sure to select the 'Install required WSL2 components' when prompted and follow the intallation wizard.
 Here I intsalled the Docker Desktop 4.6.1 version.
-You must log out of windows for this after the installation process is done.
+- Windows will log you out after this.
+Accept the terms and conditions when prompted and you are all set
+- Basic steps of docker - Clone a repository that will have the docker image, Build that image, Run your container
+- Sign up on Docker hub if you haven't already. https://hub.docker.com/signup and sign in.
 -